SourceGD/riverappbistry/README.md

 garden install graph
 ```

-The garden installation might get you an error of type 'Permission denied'.
+The garden installation might get you an error of type `Permission denied`.
 In that case, go to the directory hosting your environment (should look like `*/anaconda3/envs/riverApp/bin`)
 ```
 chmod u=rwx garden
 garden install matplotlib